What is a Trade War?

 Modern Trade Wars

 The Chinese government has denied that the forced transfer of IP is a mandatory practice in that country and also acknowledges the impact of its domestic research and development.
 The current Chinese leadership in some technological areas is the result of an investment in basic science rather than the theft of IP from the U.S., according to former U.S. treasury secretary Larry Summers.
 The National People’s Congress has also endorsed a bill that explicitly prohibits the forced transfer of IP from other countries, which would take effect in 2020.
-Furthermore, China is planning to lift the current restrictions on foreign investments in its automotive industry by 2022.
+Furthermore, China recently lifted foreign investment restrictions on its automotive industry in 2022.

 How does a trade war impact me?

 The long-term effects of trade wars also include political changes.
-Higher tariffs on soybean exports to China have had a particularly strong negative impact on U.S. farmers, which are an important constituency for Trump.
-The trade war could therefore affect the outcome of the U.S. presidential election in 2020.
-President and General Secretary of China Xi Jinping may also face similar political pressure from Chinese domestic interests.
+Higher tariffs on soybean exports to China had a particularly strong negative impact on U.S. farmers, which was an important constituency for then-President Donald Trump.
+President and General Secretary of China Xi Jinping faced similar political pressure from Chinese domestic interests in 2020.

 Summary

 Trade wars generally follow a pattern of escalating tariffs on products imported from opposing countries.
-This process often last for a long period of time, as the involved countries try to determine which side can withstand the most economic pain.
-A series of face-saving measures that look good on paper but have little economic effect are also a common characteristic of prolonged trade wars.
+This process often lasts for a long period of time, as the involved countries try to determine which side can withstand the most economic pain.
+A series of face-saving measures that look good on paper but have little economic effect are also common characteristics of prolonged trade wars.

 According to DeJesus, “Trade wars are a very dangerous dance to engage in.
 They really can harm the everyday consumer far more than they will impact the country in which a trade war is being undertaken and tariffs are levied.
 It’s a failure of a political resolution to dispute over the exchange of goods.”